DylanCore13/ticket-lifecycle/README.md

 <p>
-  User Karen creates a ticket due to him having a problem with an issue of a website/application/service.
-He'll have to describe whats wrong and label the serverity of the problem.
+  User Karen creates a ticket due to her having a problem with an issue of a website/application/service.
+She'll have to describe whats wrong and label the serverity of the problem.
 </p>